TheRealAnonymous008/quartz/content/Fundamental Constructs in Game Theory.md

 	* *Rows* represent one player 1's strategies.
 	* *Columns* represent one of  2's strategies
 	* Entries represent a two element vector $(v_1,v_2)$ representing the players' payoffs.

+### Static vs Dynamic
+* A **static game** is a game where players simultaneously and independently make a once and for all decision, after which all outcomes are realized and payoffs are distributed to each player.

 ## Incorporating Beliefs
 * A strategy $s_i\in S_i$ is player $i$'s **best response** to his opponents' strategies $s_{-i}$ if